1

 齊王曰:「寡人不敏,僻遠守海,窮道東境之國也,未嘗得聞餘教。 今足下以趙王詔詔之,敬以國從。」

-The King of Qi said: 'I am not intelligent, remote and defending the sea, a country of poor roads on the eastern border.
-I have never obtained your remaining teachings.
-Now Your Excellency commands it with the King of Zhao's decree, and I respectfully follow with my state.'
+The King of Qi said: 'I am slow-witted, ruling a remote eastern border state by the sea, at the end of the roads.
+I have never received such further instruction.
+Now Your Excellency conveys the King of Zhao's instructions, and I respectfully commit my state to the alliance.'

 30